All Parish Council meetings are held in the Bartholomew Room, Market Square, unless otherwise stated on the Agenda.

 I enjoy walking, cycling and archaeology.
 I also have a passion for Oxford United Football Club and am a season ticket holder.

 I am keen to see the village community continue to thrive and grow and have a particular interest in issues that affect children and young people.

 “My wife and I moved here from Worcester and found ourselves in a lovely vibrant, friendly community, we love it here.
-Since moving to the village I have become involved with the Council by serving on the Communications Committee and more recently producing the Echo.
-Now I look forward to serving in a wider role.
+Since moving to the village I have become involved with the Council by serving on the Communications Committee.

 Parish Councillor since August 2002.